5UN4LOWER/FNF-V-Slice-Mod-Manager/README.md

 # FNF V Slice Mod Manager

 ## Purpose
-Made for mods that override base game's ui or songs.
+Made to enable and disable any mod at will, and put to use the unused polymod metadata features.

 ## Features:
 Displays every installed mod folder
 Enable and disable mods on a whim
-Adds mod metadata preview on the right (All supported data in template.zip) Launch FNF straight from the manager (Windows only.... for now) PLEASE SUGGEST ANY FEATURES YOU WANT IN THE COMMENTS
+Adds mod metadata preview on the right
+Launch FNF straight from the manager (Windows only.... for now)

 ## Installation:
 ### Windows: